 - clay soils covered with small pebbles on the commune de Mercurol to the south give the wine its structure and fruitiness The vines face south/southwest, at an altitude of 100 to 200 m.

-De-stemming and pressing.
+De-stemming and crushing.
 20-day maceration at controlled temperature with punch-downs, rack & return and pump-overs.
-Part of the wine undergoes malolactic fermentation in 275-litre Laurus oak barrels (new and 2 wines).
-12 months elevage.
+Part of the wine undergoes malolactic fermentation in 275-litre Laurus oak barrels (new and 2 year-old barrels).
+14 months elevage.

 Optimum maturity: 2013-2019